Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/fast-action-manager/index.md

 ### Don't close resolvers

-Your method should NEVER close the resolver.
+Your action functions should NEVER close the resolver passed into it.
 Resolvers are maintained (and reused) by the action manager so closing them can actually mess things up.
 Don't close them.
 That is automatic.
+You must remember to close your original resource resolver which you use to create the ActionManager, but any additional resource resolves it creates internally are closed when it is finished.

 ### Don't pass resources into your lambda functions